Jordeks/starwars-trivia/notes.md

     -then that is sent to SWAPI which is then found or created by in our backend -then forever saved in our db
--on edit people can add descriptions/bios of characters
+-on edit people can add descriptions/bios of characters -TRIVIA (cause it's the name of the app dumbasses)
+  - users can full CRUD on Trivia questions